How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 How big should your emergency fund be in Kathmandu?
 3 months is the floor, 6 is comfortable, 12 is for the self-employed — with real रू numbers.

-The cheapest financial mistake I have ever watched a friend make was holding zero emergency cash.
-The most expensive was breaking a 1-year fixed deposit four months in, because his mother needed an unscheduled procedure and he had nowhere else to pull from.
+The cheapest money mistake I have watched a friend make was keeping zero emergency cash.
+The most expensive was breaking a 1-year fixed deposit four months in, because his mother needed an unscheduled procedure and there was nowhere else to pull from.

-Both come down to the same misunderstanding: an emergency fund isn't a savings target.
-It's a job a specific pile of money has to do.
-And the job, in Kathmandu in 2026, is not all that complicated — it's just that the size of the pile depends on you, not on a YouTube rule of thumb.
+Both trace back to the same misunderstanding.
+An emergency fund is a job a specific pile of money has to do, not a savings target you tick off.
+The job, in Kathmandu in 2026, is fairly simple.
+The size of the pile depends on you, though, and not on a YouTube rule of thumb.

 This post is the gut check.
-Three sizes, who each one is for, and where to actually keep the cash.
+Three sizes, who each one is for, and where the cash should actually sit.

 Months of expenses, not months of salary